plone/training/features.rst

 Collections
 -----------

-* add a new collection: all content that has pending as wf_state.
+* add a new collection: "all content that has pending as wf_state".
 * explain the default collection for events at http://localhost:8080/Plone/events/aggregator/edit
 * explain Topics
 * mention collection-portlets